A higher Mackey functor description of algebras over an $N_{\infty}$-operad

 \begin{quote}

 Suppose $G$ is a finite group.
 In this paper, we construct an equivalence between the $\infty$-category of algebras over an $N_{\infty}$-operad $\ma{O}$ associated with a $G$-indexing system $\Ind$ and the corresponding $\infty$-category of higher incomplete $\Ind$-Mackey functors with value in spaces.
-We use the universal property of the incomplete $(2,1)$-category of spans of finite $G$-sets $\SpaG$ to construct a functor from $\SpaG$ to the $2$-category of $\Ind$-normed symmetric monoidal categories of \cite{Rub2}.
-We then show that the left Kan extension of the composition of this functor with the core functor is an equivalence. \end{quote}
+We use the universal property of the incomplete $(2,1)$-category of spans of finite $G$-sets $\SpaG$ to construct a functor from $\SpaG$ to the $2$-category of $\Ind$-normed symmetric monoidal categories of Rubin.
+We then show that the left Kan extension of the composition of this functor with the core functor along the Yoneda embedding is an equivalence.